Bonitasoft-Community/bonita-camp/README.md

 If you need assistance you can:

-- Ask your question on our dedicated Bonita Camp Slack channel if you have attended a live session
+- Ask your question on our dedicated **Bonita Camp Discord channel** if you have attended a live session
-- Ask your question on [Bonitasoft Community forum](https://community.bonitasoft.com/questions-and-answers)
+- Ask your question on **[Bonitasoft Community forum](https://community.bonitasoft.com/questions-and-answers)**
 - [Get in touch with Bonitasoft](https://www.bonitasoft.com/contact-us) to get more information about [support offering](https://www.bonitasoft.com/support) and additional features of Enterprise Edition

 Content is currently available in: